-8. Check the levels
+Step 7: Check the levels

 Once you’ve completed the previous mastering steps, you’ll want to check the levels of your final mix.

 You can do this by ear first of all to listen out for any details that don’t sound correct.
-Use an audio meter, such as iZotope Insight 2, to visually assess the loudness, intelligibility, spectral balance of your track and more.
+Use an audio metre, such as iZotope Insight 2, to visually assess the loudness, intelligibility, spectral balance of your track and more.

 It is important to check your master on different sound systems.
 Test your music using headphones, speakers and any other sound devices you own.
 This will help emulate the many ways that people naturally listen to music.

 If your mix is levelled correctly, then you’re good to go!
 If your master track seems off, then consider revisiting some of the previous steps.

 When you’re happy with your final mix, you’re ready to bounce your final track!
 This is always the best part of music production.
 All of your efforts and tweaking has paid off to create a brand new track of your own.